-The Best Movies At Cannes (So Far)
+The Best Movies I Saw At Cannes 2026

 Bonjour from the French Riviera and the 2026 Festival de Cannes.
 Here are some of my favorite movies from the first half of the fest.